tdwg/website/content/pages/conferences/2020/index.md

 ### Individual contributions (presentations, e-posters)

 Abstracts are required for all presentations and e-posters, including those that are part of a symposium, and should be submitted through the
 Pensoft ARPHA system for [_BISS_](https://biss.pensoft.net).
-The call for individual contributions will be posted shortly and will stay open for 1 month.
-Detailed instructions for making submissions through ARPHA will be distributed and posted online before the call opens.
+The [call for individual contributions](./call-for-abstracts/) has been posted.
+The submission deadline is 12 August.
+Detailed [instructions](./instructions-for-abstract-submission/) for making submissions through ARPHA has also been posted.

 ## Free registration